fenago/data-science/lab_guides/Lab_9.md

 Caption: Partial dependence plot for temp

-This partial dependence plot shows that, on average, the `temp` variable has a negative linear impact on the target
-variable: when `temp` increases by 1, the target variable will decrease by 0.12.
-This means if the temperature increases by a degree, the chance of leaving the queue decreases by 12%.

 Local Interpretation with LIME
 ==============================

-LIME is one way to get more visibility in such cases.
-The underlying logic of LIME is to approximate the original nonlinear model with a linear one.
-Then, it uses the coefficients of that linear model in order to explain the contribution of each variable, as we just saw in the preceding example.
-But rather than trying to approximate the entire model for the whole dataset, LIME tries to approximate it locally around the observation you are interested in.
-LIME uses the trained model to predict new data points near your observation and then fit a linear regression on that predicted data.

 Let\'s see how we can use it on the Breast Cancer dataset.
 First, we will load the data and train a Random Forest model: